Malfunctioning Traffic Lights

 Liability of the Drivers for Failure to Follow Rules of the Road

-The Rules of the Road are created to prevent traffic accidents.
+The Rules of the Road are created to prevent accidents.
 While violation of some very obvious Rules of the Road such as “not running red lights” can be the basis of negligence per se claims, not all such violations are clear and easy to follow when traffic signals are malfunctioning.
-A car accident caused by malfunctioning traffic signal lights often results in different people giving different versions of what happened such as both people claiming the other had the red light or duty to stop.
+An accident caused by malfunctioning traffic signal lights often results in different people giving different versions of what happened such as both people claiming the other had the red light or duty to stop.
 This is what is commonly known as a “red light swearing match.”

 If you can prove which driver failed to follow the able Rules of the Road, then the offending driver may be held liable.
 However, proving that your story is right and theirs is wrong often requires an independent eye-witness to corroborate your story.
 Even when you have a witness and can prove the other car did not yield, this may not alleviate you of responsibility since you have a duty to keep a proper lookout at all times.
 Thus, when in doubt, yield the intersection to avoid being in a difficult liability situation.